One California or three? Issue set to go on state ballot in November

 If the initiative is not withdrawn, it will be qualified for the ballot on June 28.
 Even if approved by voters, it faces the hurdle of approval by Congress.

 The initiative is backed by Silicon Valley venture capitalist Timothy Draper.
-A spokesperson for pro-measure Citizens for Cal 3 hailed the advancement of the proposal Tuesday night.
+A spokeswoman for Citizens for Cal 3 hailed the advancement of the proposal Tuesday night.

-Backers say that splitting California would lead to better representation from state lawmakers, and what they say would be better results on issues like education, infrastructure and taxes.
+Backers say that splitting California would lead to better representation from state lawmakers, and better results on issues like education, infrastructure and taxes.

 "The initiative needed at least 402,468 projected valid signatures to qualify by random sampling, and it exceeded that threshold today," the secretary of state's office said in a statement Tuesday evening.

-Language in the initiative says that the proposed three states would encompass the Bay Area and other counties up to the Oregon border; a second would include Los Angeles, Monterrey, Santa Barbara and Ventura and other counties along the coast; and a third would include San Diego County, parts of the Inland Empire, Fresno County and some other central counties.
+Language in the initiative says the first of the proposed three states would encompass the Bay Area and other counties up to the Oregon border; the second would include Los Angeles, Monterrey, Santa Barbara, Ventura and other counties along the coast; and the third would include San Diego County, parts of the Inland Empire, Fresno County and some other central counties.

-Democratic political consultant Steve Maviglio, spokesperson for the OneCalifornia committee that opposes the three-state initiative, was asked for comment Tuesday evening and pointed to his statement on the NoCABreakup Twitter page.
+Democratic political consultant Steve Maviglio, spokesman for the OneCalifornia committee, which opposes the three-state initiative, was asked for comment Tuesday evening and pointed to his statement on the NoCABreakup Twitter page.

-"This measure would cost taxpayers billions of dollars to pay for the massive transactional costs of breaking up the state, whether it be universities, parks, or retirement systems," the Monday statement said.
-"California government can do a better job addressing the real issues facing the state, but this measure is a massive distraction that will cause political chaos and greater inequality," it added.
+"This measure would cost taxpayers billions of dollars to pay for the massive transactional costs of breaking up the state, whether it be universities, parks or retirement systems," the statement said.
+"California government can do a better job addressing the real issues facing the state, but this measure is a massive distraction that will cause political chaos and greater inequality."

-California is the world's fifth-largest economy with a gross domestic product of more than $2.7 trillion in 2017, the Associated Press reported in May, citing federal data.
-The state's economic output was only surpassed by that of the United States as a whole, China, Japan and Germany.
+California has the world's fifth-largest economy, with a gross domestic product of more than $2.7 trillion in 2017, The Associated Press reported in May, citing federal data.
+The state's economic output was surpassed only by that of the United States, China, Japan and Germany.

 A SurveyUSA Poll conducted for news organizations that was released in April found that 72 percent of those polled would vote against dividing the state into three.
 Only 17 percent said they would vote yes.